jakekara/blockchain-final-project/README.md

 # Diagram 3: Taxation

 A simplified explanation of how tax bills are created and paid.
+Numbers represent the sequence of events.

 ![Taxation flow diagram](./taxation.png)

 # Diagram 4: Transaction

-A simplified explanation of
+A simplified explanation of transactions, buying and selling, of properties.
+Numbers represent the sequence of events.

 ![Transaction flow diagram diagram](./transaction.png)